drodriguezol/foundations-of-data-science-activities/README.md

 Underfitting reflects high bias, while overfitting indicates high variance.
 The bias-variance trade-off highlights the challenge of achieving both low bias and low variance, requiring careful consideration to minimize both underfitting and overfitting for optimal model performance.

+# Overfitting and the Bias-Variance Tradeoff

+Overfitting occurs when a model is too closely aligned with the training data, leading to poor performance on new data.
+This happens when a model captures noise rather than the underlying pattern, resulting in high accuracy on the training set but significantly lower accuracy on unseen data.
+The bias-variance tradeoff highlights the balance between a model's simplicity (bias) and its flexibility (variance) in minimizing errors.
+A model with high bias oversimplifies the data, leading to underfitting, while a model with high variance captures too much detail, leading to overfitting.
+Finding the right balance is crucial for creating models that generalize well to new, unseen data.

+## Regularization Techniques

+Regularization methods introduce bias to reduce variance and prevent overfitting by shrinking regression coefficients towards zero.
+By adding a penalty for large coefficients, regularization helps to keep the model simple and reduces the risk of fitting noise.

+### Lasso

+Lasso (Least Absolute Shrinkage and Selection Operator) is a regularization technique that uses L1 regularization.
+It adds a penalty equal to the absolute value of the magnitude of coefficients.
+This can result in some coefficients being exactly zero, effectively performing variable selection and simplifying the model.
+Lasso is particularly useful when we suspect that many features are irrelevant or redundant.

+### Ridge

+Ridge regression uses L2 regularization, adding a penalty equal to the square of the magnitude of coefficients.
+Unlike Lasso, Ridge does not set coefficients to zero, which means all features are retained in the model.
+However, it shrinks the coefficients, which helps to reduce multicollinearity and improve model interpretability without eliminating predictors.

+### Elastic Net

+Elastic Net combines the penalties of both Lasso and Ridge regression, using both L1 and L2 regularization.
+This technique is useful in situations where there are multiple correlated predictors, allowing the model to retain relevant features while performing variable selection.
+Elastic Net strikes a balance between the sparsity of Lasso and the stability of Ridge, making it a versatile choice in many applications.

+These regularization techniques are essential tools in a data scientist's toolkit, helping to improve model performance by addressing the challenges of overfitting and ensuring that models can generalize well to new data.